RPrezhdarova/QA-Engineering-at-Software-University/README.md

+This repository contains the homework exercises for the modules of the Professional QA Engineering Program at SoftUni.

 ### 01. Programming Fundamentals and Unit Testing
 Experienced with variables, operators, expressions, and console operations.
 Applied conditional statements and loops for program control.
 Conducted component testing for software quality assurance.
 Covered fundamental programming structures (arrays, lists, objects).
 Completed practical project: created and tested a console game.